-Using a Moisture Meter
+Video Vault: Using a Moisture Meter

-An accurate moisture meter is the most important tool a wood-floor installer can use
+An accurate moisture meter is the most important tool a wood-floor installer can use.

-Hardwood-flooring expert Charles Peterson demonstrates the two types of moisture meters you can use to determine the moisture level of wood flooring before you install it.
+In this gem from the Fine Homebuilding Video Vault, hardwood-flooring expert Charles Peterson demonstrates the two types of moisture meters you can use to determine the moisture level of wood flooring before you install it.
 The first type is a pin meter, which works by measuring the moisture of wood fibers when penetrated.
 The second type is a pinless meter that measures radio-frequency waves.
 Sounds high-tech, but it comes with a caveat: It’s twice as likely to be inaccurate as a pin meter.
 Too much depends on having an accurate moisture reading of wood flooring to leave it up to chance.
 Not surprisingly, Charles’s choice is a combo meter.

 To learn more about how Charles ensures flawless wood floors, read 11 Wood-Flooring Problems, and Their Solutions from Fine Homebuilding issue #200 (December 2008/January 2009), pp. 78-83.